Call SelectQuote

 There are currently no income and asset limitations to Medicare.

-Individuals enrolled in both Medicaid and Medicare could receive greater healthcare coverage and have lower out-of-pocket costs.
-Medicare is typically the primary payer for medical expenses and hospitalization.
-If Medicare doesn’t cover the full cost, however, Medicaid (the secondary payer) will often cover the remainder.
-Additionally, Medicaid does cover some expenses that Medicaid does not, including:
+Individuals enrolled in both Medicaid and Medicare can receive greater healthcare coverage and lower out-of-pocket costs.
+Medicare serves as the primary payer for medical expenses and hospitalization.
+If Medicare does not cover the full cost, Medicaid acts as the secondary payer to cover the remaining gaps.
+Additionally, Medicaid covers services that Medicare typically does not, including:

 Long-term skilled nursing home care